 Just because you find your property listed as exempt, do not assume your property is safe.
 You must take action to prevent the exempt property or income from being seized.
 The judgment creditors will not look out for your best interests.
-You must file and serve your claim an exemption within ten (10) days after the writ of attachment/garnishment/execution is filed.
+You must do that.